 Compensations and provisions to employees are subject to the work expenses scheme.
-Through this scheme an employer may in 2020 spend a maximum of 1.7% of the total wage for tax purposes (the 'free scope') up to a total wage bill of $\notin$ 400,000 and 1.2% on the additional wage bill on untaxed compensations and provisions for employees.
+Through this scheme an employer may in 2021 spend a maximum of 3% (i.e temporary increase from 1.7% to 3% as a Corona pandemic measure) of the total wage for tax purposes (the 'free scope') up to a total wage bill of \leq 400,000 and 1.18% on the additional wage bill on untaxed compensations and provisions for employees.
 On the amount above the free scope, the employer pays wage tax in the form of a final levy of 80%.